 Why Study Cannabis and Adult Community-Based Athletes?

 Athletes, whether casual, weekend warrior or professional, often work themselves harder than they should.
 They can develop chronic pain or acute injuries from overtraining or a lack of rest.
-Often athletes feel immense pressure to perform well, which puts them at “increased risk of anxiety, depression, and lack of sleep leading to deficits in wellbeing.”
+Often athletes feel immense pressure to perform well, which puts them at “increased risk of…deficits in well-being.”